BrettOrmsby/fris/README.md

 ## About

 Fris, Find and Replace In Scopes, is a command line application to find and replace text in syntax scopes.
-For example, you can use fris to replace all the occurrences of `code` with `codeSnippet` excluding those that are found within strings.
+For example, you can use fris to replace all the occurrences of `code` with `codeSnippet` excluding those found within strings.

 ## Installation